acheao/vocabulary-crawl-example-sentences/README.md

 # word-crawl-example-sentences
 ## About
-When learning new words, look up simple example sentences in the Oxford Dictionary and record them for review.
-However, it was found that it was time consuming to look up and record the example sentences manually.
+When I studing a new English vocabulary, I'm search some simple example sentences in the Oxford Dictionary and record them for review.
+However, I'm found that was cast a lots of time to record the example sentences manually.
 So I wanted to use a python crawler to grab example sentences based on the words I typed.
-This is what this project does.
+This is the project does.